I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

-Whatever you and I discuss is confidential.
-This means I cannot share any information without permission from you.
+Whatever you and your therapist discuss is confidential.
+This means that your therapist cannot share any information without permission from you.
 However, there are some exceptions to this rule:

-- If I have reason to believe that a child has been physically, sexually, or emotionally abused, or has experienced neglect.
+- If your therapist has reason to believe that a child has been physically, sexually, or emotionally abused, or has experienced neglect.

-- If I have reason to believe that you might seriously harm yourself or someone else.
+- If your therapist has reason to believe that you might seriously harm yourself or someone else.

-- If a court order or other legalisation legally requires me to provide information.
+- If a court order or other legalisation legally requires your therapist to provide information.

 How long will it take?

 Unfortunately, this is not possible to say in a general questions page.
 Everyone’s circumstances are unique to them.
 The length of time counselling takes depends on your desire for personal development, your commitment, and the factors that are driving you to seek counselling in the first place.